Guest Speakers

 A writer, academic and filmmaker, Nic Dhiarmada was educated in Trinity College, Dublin and UCD and is a native of Wexford.
 She lectured at UCD before working in television for RTÉ and TG4 before returning to academia at UL in 2006.
 She has been a Distinguished Visiting International Scholar at the University of Missouri and held a Senior Fulbright Fellowship at the University of Notre Dame before joining the fulltime faculty as a tenured endowed professor.

-Among the awards were the American Public Television Award for Excellence and the Best Documentary Series, Irish Film and Television Academy Awards 2016.
+She has written numerous screenplays and has produced, written and directed award winning documentaries including the multi-award winning documentary series 1916 narrated by Liam Neeson and screened worldwide.
 Her book 1916- The Irish Rebellion won the Foreward Prize for History.
 She is the writer and producer of the 4-part series and documentary feature film entitled From that Small Island- The Story of the Irish (2025) narrated by Colin Farrell.

 Nuala Finnegan